hunterhoden/PacketSniffer/README.md

    JDK 1.7 or newer

-   To create directory use the following command in windows : ALL ONE LINE
+   To create directory use the following command in windows terminal : ALL ONE LINE

    mvn archetype:generate -DgroupId=com.github.username -DartifactId=pcap -Dversion=1.0.0 -DarchetypeArtifactId=maven-archetype-quickstart -DinteractiveMode=false